Nurou/Nurou/README.md

 ## Hi 👋🏽

-I do my best to make web sites/apps more pleasant to use.
+I do my best to make web apps more pleasant to use.

 I am currently: